-- · Investment in hotel companies - · Intercompany receivables
+- Investment in hotel companies - · Intercompany receivables

-Key audit matter description

-The total net carrying value in the parent company statement of financial position at 2 October 2022 of the investment in the two hotel companies was £9.3m (2021: £9.3m).
-In addition, the parent company had intercompany receivables due from the group's trading and other entities at 2 October 2022 of £42.6m (2021: £40.9m).

-Trading conditions (including as a result of the UK economic downturn and the 'cost of living crisis') faced by the restaurant and hospitality sector in the UK have been challenging during a proportion of the period ended 2 October 2022 and since that date.
+Key audit matter description The total net carrying value in the parent company statement of financial position at 1 October 2023 of the investment in the two hotel companies was £9.3m (2022: £9.3m).
+In addition, the parent company had intercompany receivables due from the group's trading and other entities at 1 October 2023 of £42.8m (2022: £42.6m).
+Trading conditions (including as a result of the UK economic downturn and the 'cost of living crisis') faced by the restaurant and hospitality sector in the UK have been challenging during a proportion of the period ended 1 October 2023 and since that date.
 As required by IAS 36 Impairment of assets and IFRS 9 Financial instruments, management undertook detailed impairment testing to determine whether such assets were impaired.
 No material impairment has been recognised in the current period.
 Because of the significant management judgement involved in forecasting cash flows, in considering the timing and quantum of generation of cash flows, a change in assumptions used could have a material impact on the financial statements (including net assets and distributable reserves of the parent company) and this was therefore determined to be a key audit matter.

-Refer to note 2 - Accounting policies and note 17 - Trade and other receivables.

-How the matter was addressed in the audit

-Our audit approach included:

-- Obtaining management's impairment review and considering the reasonableness of the inputs and assumptions, as well as the accuracy of the calculations; - reviewing the disclosures in the financial statements for adequacy.
+Refer to note 3 - Critical accounting judgements and key sources of estimation uncertainty and note 15 - Investments.
+How the matter was addressed Our audit approach included: in the audit Obtaining management's impairment review and considering the reasonableness of the inputs and assumptions, as well as the accuracy of the calculations; • reviewing the disclosures in the financial statements for adequacy.
+Key observations We have no observations to report in respect of this key audit matter.

-Key observations

-We have no observations to report in respect of this key audit matter.